Integrating AI into Product Design Workflows: A Hands-on Experiment

 2. Install the OpenCode desktop app and follow the official guide for your environment.

-3. In OpenCode, go to Settings > Providers > Custom Provider and enter your Poe API details:
+3. In OpenCode, go to Settings > Providers > Custom Provider and enter your Poe API credentials:

 • Provider ID: (e.g.) Poe_Claude